RENT DAYBREAKFind out how you and your group can experience all that Daybreak Point Bible Camp and Anvil island have to offer

 To rent the whole camp, deposit is $300

 To rent the camp property please contact our office to ensure the dates you are looking for are available and then read through the above Rental Document and send us the signed waiver, proof of insurance and $250.00 deposit cheque.

 The first part in the rental process is to contact our rentals office and to inquire about dates/availability.
 Although our administration team updates the online rental calendar regularly, to eliminate double bookings it’s always great to check.
 The rental co-ordinator will advise you of availability.

 2. Confirm Dates, Deposits

-Once you have selected the date; fill out and sign the waiver/agreement attached and mail it to our office along with the $150 deposit cheque.
+Once you have selected the date; fill out and sign the waiver/agreement attached and mail it to our office along with the deposit cheque ($100 for Lodge, $250 for Main Camp or $300 for Whole Camp).
 Our rental office will confirm receipt and place you in our rental calendar.